ibexa/documentation-developer/docs/api/public_php_api.md

 Each bundle is hosted under a namespace (like `Acme/Bundle/BlogBundle`).

-The namespace should begin with a "vendor" name like your company name, your project name, or your client name, followed by one or more optional category sub-namespaces, and it should end with the bundle name itself (which must have Bundle as a suffix).
+The namespace should begin with a vendor name like your company name, your project name, or your client name, followed by one or more optional category sub-namespaces, and it should end with the bundle name itself (which must have `Bundle` as a suffix).

 See [Symfony documentation](http://symfony.com/doc/current/cookbook/bundles/best_practices.html#index-1) for more details on bundle naming conventions.

-Use `/ instead of \\` for the namespace delimiter to avoid any problem.
+Use `/` instead of `\` for the namespace delimiter to avoid any problem.

 Bundle namespace: `EzSystems/CookbookBundle`